M (James Bond): John Huston/David Niven: 1967

 The 1967 film Casino Royale had not one but two Ms. The first is played by John Huston, who also co-directed.
-In this film, M's real name is McTarry and he is accidentally killed when, in order to get Bond (David Niven) out of retirement, he orders the military to fire mortars at Bond's mansion when the retired spy refuses to return to duty.
+In this film, M's real name is McTarry and he is accidentally killed when, in order to get Bond out of retirement, he orders the military to fire mortars at Bond's mansion when the retired spy refuses to return to duty.
 The first quarter of the film depicts Bond's subsequent visit to McTarry Castle in Scotland, on a quest to return the only piece of M's remains recovered after the attack—his bright red toupée.
 Subsequently, Bond—played by David Niven—becomes the new M and proceeds to order that all MI6 agents, male and female, be renamed "James Bond 007" in order to confuse the enemy.